Consumer confidence slips in February as anxiety over potential recession surprisingly reappears

-American consumers are feeling less confident this month as concerns over a possible recession grew.
+American consumers are feeling less confident this month as concerns over a possible recession grew despite most recent data pointing to a healthy U.S. economy.

 The Conference Board, a business research group, said Tuesday that its consumer confidence index fell to 106.7 from a revised 110.9 in January.
 Analysts had been forecasting that the index remained steady from January to February.
 The decline in the index comes after three straight months of improvement.